ALTernatiF4-Sec/UniWA-CTF/README.md

 ## Cryptography

-*Most of the crypto challenges don't require extra tools and they can be solved with the "CyberChef" tool which is integrated in the RootTheBox framework.
+*Most of the crypto challenges don't require extra tools and they can be solved with the "CyberChef" tool which is integrated in the RootTheBox engine.
 However, we would like to also provide alternatives, so the user/player can learn about these and be ready to utilize them in future challenges.*

-- [Dcode.fr](https://www.dcode.fr) - A website containing various tools that can be utilized for CTFs such as well-known cryptographic ciphers decoders, esoteric programming languages decoders, etc.
-- [Vigenère Cipher Codebreaker](https://www.mygeocachingprofile.com/codebreaker.vigenerecipher.aspx) - An online tool that can brute force the key of a Vigenère ciphertext, with great accuracy.
-- [base64](https://linux.die.net/man/1/base64) - Base64 encode/decode data and print to standard output
+- [Βase64](https://linux.die.net/man/1/base64) - Base64 encode/decode data and print to standard output
   ```
   # Example of basic usage:
   # You can encode messages by piping the stdout to the base64 program